maniotrix/offline-ai-assistant/karna-python-backend/inference/cortex_vision/chatgpt_test_README.md

 ## Overview

-The `chatgpt_test.py` module provides a powerful testing framework and command-line interface that enables interacting with ChatGPT's web interface programmatically through Python.
+The `chatgpt_test.py` module provides a simple testing framework and command-line interface that enables interacting with ChatGPT's web interface programmatically through Python.
 It demonstrates how the `task_schema.py` framework can be used to automate browser interactions with AI systems, effectively turning a web-based ChatGPT interface into a programmable Vision-Language Model (VLM) API.

 ## Features